andrewringler/git-annex-turtle/README.md

 You are now all set.
 Open your git-annex repository in Apple Finder to see updated badge icons.
 Right click (control-click) on a file or folder to see git-annex specific context menus.

 ### Requirements
-macOS or OS-X 10.10 (Yosemite) or later
+macOS 10.12 or later

 *git-annex-turtle* relies on the Apple Finder Sync API so is only available on OS-X 10.10 (Yosemite) and later and all versions of macOS.
 The [Liferay Nativity](https://github.com/liferay/liferay-nativity) library could potentially be used to enable *git-annex-turtle* to run on older Mac OSs.
+I am also using CoreData which is only available on the mac for OS 10.12 and later.

 *git-annex-turtle* is released for the the Mac only; it is written in Swift with XCode so is probably not easily portable to Linux and Windows.
 You may, of course, adapt and use this app's user experience, design, workflow and icon sets when porting to other OSs.
 See git-annex [related software](http://git-annex.branchable.com/related_software/) for options already built for other OSs.